NimratGrewal/currency_converter/README.md

 2. Open index.html in your browser.

-3. Create and add your API key from **freecurrencyapi**.com into the index.html popup!
+3. Create your API key from **freecurrencyapi**.com (also stated in index.html popup)!

+4. Paste your API key into the popup

+5. Convert your currency!